MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/index.md

 API reference docs are located here: [Windows UI Library APIs](/uwp/api/overview/winui/).

 ## Install and use the Windows UI Library

 For instructions, see [Getting started with the Windows UI Library](getting-started.md).

-## Open Source
+## Open source and developer roadmap

 WinUI is an open source project hosted on GitHub.
 We welcome bug reports, feature requests and community code contributions in the [Windows UI Library repo](https://aka.ms/winui).

+We are continuing to develop and evolve WinUI to support more developer scenarios.
+For the latest details about our plans for WinUI, see our [roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md) on the Windows UI Library repo.

 ## NuGet package list